comerforda/Projects/ThreadedWordCount/README.txt

 Description:

-This project, "Word Count Statistic" is an implementation of the Map-Reduce and Producer-Consumer models executed in a synchronized, multi-threaded fashion.
+This project, "Word Count Statistic" is an implementation of the Producer-Consumer model executed in a synchronized, multi-threaded fashion.
 Given a text file, it reads and counts the first letter of every word in the file, storing the count of each letter into a shared histogram, which is then outputted to a file, "result.txt" in